 In NSW a licensed irrigation technician has completed a TAFE course, and completed a minimum of three years practical experience.

-Please ensure the installer you choose is licensed to install irrigation, and not just licensed for landscape construction.
+Please ensure the installer you choose is licensed to install irrigation, and not just licensed for landscape construction or plumbing.
 It's a specialist job, and we are licensed for a reason.

 Awful exposed poly pipe installed out of a cheap timer.